 New skates must be sharpened before skating.
 They should also be sharpened about once every 7-10 hours of use.
 Reliable skate sharpeners in the area include:

-- Fred’s Skate Sharpening, at the Onyx every other Friday.
-He specializes in sharpening figure skates and offers a recreational sharpening at a discounted price.
+- Fred’s Skate Sharpening.
+He specializes in sharpening figure skates and offers a recreational sharpening.
 Make appointments online here.

 Hockey Skates vs. Figure Skates